Grin Events Logo

 • If using a private venue, consider having a welcome sign to greet your employees.

-• Ask your leadership, HR, or volunteers from other teams to act as greeters for the day, welcoming people as they arrive.
+• Ask leadership, HR, or team volunteers to serve as greeters and welcome people as they arrive.

-• If the location is hard to find, make sure you set up wayfinding signage using A-frames or feather flags to create a clear way to find your event.
+• If the location is hard to find, use A-frame signs or feather flags to guide guests in.

-• For parking, make sure you send GPS links so people know exactly where to go.
+• For parking, send GPS links so people know exactly where to go.

-• Make sure greeters or other volunteers are able to point guests to bathrooms, food, and drinks.
+• Make sure greeters or volunteers can point guests to bathrooms, food, and drinks.

 3.)
 Make it fun.